|Section Director: James Zehnder, M.D.

 Section Director: Iris Schrijver, M.D.

 The acquisition of detailed genomic information in a variety of cancers has demonstrated that a core group of signaling pathways commonly acquire activating mutations.
-This has led to a paradigm shift in cancer therapy; from knowing the organ of origin and histology as the basis for therapy to a more nuanced approach to additionally specifically target activation mutations which may be common to a variety of cancers.
+This has led to a paradigm shift in cancer therapy; from knowing the organ of origin and histology as the basis for therapy to also incorporating mutations which may be common to a variety of cancers into clinical decisions.
 For example activating mutations in BRAF are common in melanoma, lung cancer, thyroid cancer, colorectal cancer and hematologic malignancies.
 Knowledge of specific mutations may also guide therapeutic decision making to optimally utilize targeted therapies.
-For example, in non-small cell lung cancer (NSCLC) activating mutations in the epidermal growth factor receptor (EGFR) predict response to tyrosine kinase inhibitors gelfitinib and erlotinib.
+For example, in non-small cell lung cancer (NSCLC) activating mutations in the epidermal growth factor receptor (EGFR) predict response to tyrosine kinase inhibitors gefitinib and erlotinib.
 On the other hand, activating mutations in KRAS, BRAF and PI3 kinase portend resistance to monoclonal antibodies targeting the extracellular EGFR domain (e.g., cetuximab).

-The SNaPshotTM methodology uses a single base extension step with a labeled ddNTP to detect mutations in 14 genes commonly mutated in cancer:
+The SNaPshotTM methodology which uses a single base extension step with a labeled ddNTP is used to detect mutations in IDH2 and DNMT3A.

 For additional information please contact our Customer Service at (877) 717-3733.